HoGentTIN/linux-training-hogent/modules/dns_advanced/030_dns_theory.md

 of certain services.

-In this example we want to decide on specific answers for two networks (Jesse\'s and Keith\'s) and prevent them from using our dns server for `recursion`, while maintaining the capability to resolve the internet and our paul.local zone from our own network.
+In this example we want to decide on specific answers for two networks (Jesse's and Keith's) and prevent them from using our dns server for `recursion`, while maintaining the capability to resolve the internet and our paul.local zone from our own network.